 While most POCs are lightweight (under 6 pounds), depending on your state of health, you may need an ultra-lightweight model.
 For those with injuries, muscle weakness, or conditions like scoliosis, look for models that are less than 3 pounds.
 Or, check out alternative carrying options, like backpacks, hip bags, or rolling carts.

-Shopping for the best portable oxygen concentrator for your needs?
+Shopping for the best portable oxygen concentrator for you and your needs?
 We’re here to help you make the experience as hassle-free as possible.
 Reach out to us at Portable Oxygen Solutions today to get started!